 Knowing who is the signer of contracts for each of your customers can save you a lot of time with renewal conversations.
-This is something that should be marked in your CRM with different buyer roles attributed to different contacts associated to your customers company.
-A signer role is one that should also be kept up to date by your CSM team.
-With annual SaaS contracts you should always keep in mind that companies have a natural turnover rate of employees and the CSM team should be keeping note of changes of who the potential signer is based on their relationship that they maintain with the company.
+This is something that should be marked in your CRM with different buyer roles attributed to different contacts associated with your customer’s company.
+A signer role should also be kept up to date by your CSM team.
+With annual SaaS contracts, you should always keep in mind that companies have a natural turnover rate of employees and the CSM team should be keeping note of changes in who the potential signer is based on the relationship that they maintain with the company.

 One simple way to keep track of this is to keep track of the job title of the signer.
-CSM’s that manage a number of customers should be aware of the job title that is the signer or decision maker and even if they don’t have regular interactions with that person they should keep an eye on LinkedIn to see if the person in that role changes.
+CSMs that manage several customers should be aware of the job title that is the signer or decision maker and even if they don’t have regular interactions with that person they should keep an eye on LinkedIn to see if the person in that role changes.

 Signed contract copies

-If you get these simple things in place for your B2B SaaS contract management you’ll be very well placed for growing the future of your business.
+If you get these simple things in place for your B2B SaaS contract management you’ll be very well-placed to grow the future of your business.